spOccupancy: An R package for single-species, multi-species, and integrated spatial occupancy models: Introduction

-The advent of spatial occupancy models has helped inform conservation and management efforts \citep{conn2015using}; however, paucity of user-friendly and computationally efficient software has so far limited adoption of such models in practice, as models may take weeks to run or simply not be possible to fit at all.
-In the context of SSOMs, \texttt{MARK} \citep{white1999program}, \texttt{PRESENCE} \citep{hines2006presence}, and the \texttt{R} package \texttt{unmarked} \citep{fiske2011} fit a variety of models for wildlife data under the frequentist paradigm, but lack functionality to account for spatial autocorrelation.
-The \texttt{R} packages \texttt{stocc} \citep{johnson2013spatial}, \texttt{hSDM} \citep{hSDM}, \texttt{Rcppocc} \citep{clark2019}, and \texttt{ubms} \citep{ubms} all fit spatial SSOMs using areal spatial models (e.g., conditional autoregressive (CAR) models).
-However, these packages cannot fit MSOMs, and point-referenced approaches to accommodate spatial autocorrelation are often desired across large geographic regions \citep{wright2021spatial}.
-Further, while \texttt{stocc} and \texttt{Rcppocc} provide computationally efficient implementations of spatial SSOMs via restricted spatial regression (RSR; \citealt{hodges2010adding}), they cannot accommodate random effects in the detection portion of the occupancy model (e.g., to allow for random observer effects; \citealt{sauer1994observer}) and may not be adequate for large (e.g., ${\sim}10,000$ locations) data sets.
-In a multispecies framework, the \texttt{R} package \texttt{HMSC} \citep{tikhonov2020joint} fits a wide range of spatially-explicit joint species distribution models allowing for estimation of correlations among species occurence patterns, but this package does not account for imperfect detection.
-Additionally, none of these packages facilitate model-based data integration, which together leads many practitioners to use Bayesian programming languages (e.g., \texttt{JAGS}, \texttt{NIMBLE} and \texttt{Stan}) to fit SSOMs, MSOMs, or IOMs.
-While these programming languages are incredibly flexible for defining specialized models, they are often not optimized for efficient computation involving dense covariance matrices, like those used to define point-referenced spatial random effects \citep{finley2015spBayes}, and pose a steep learning curve for novice users.
+A paucity of user-friendly and computationally efficient software has so far limited adoption of spatial occupancy models in practice, as models may take weeks to run or simply not be possible to fit at all.
+In the context of SSOMs, \texttt{MARK} \citep{white1999program}, \texttt{PRESENCE} \citep{hines2006presence}, and the \texttt{R} package \texttt{unmarked} \citep{fiske2011} fit a variety of models for wildlife data using likelihood inference, but lack functionality to account for spatial autocorrelation.
+The \texttt{R} packages \texttt{stocc} \citep{johnson2013spatial}, \texttt{hSDM} \citep{hSDM}, \texttt{Rcppocc} \citep{clark2019}, and \texttt{ubms} \citep{kellner2021ubms} all fit spatial SSOMs using areal spatial models.
+However, these packages cannot fit MSOMs and may not be adequate for large data sets (e.g., thousands of locations).
+In a multi-species framework, the \texttt{R} package \texttt{HMSC} \citep{tikhonov2020joint} fits a wide range of spatially-explicit joint species distribution models allowing for estimation of complex correlations among species occurrence patterns, but this package fails to account for imperfect detection.
+Additionally, none of these packages facilitate model-based data integration, which together leads many practitioners to use Bayesian programming languages such as \texttt{JAGS}, \texttt{NIMBLE} and \texttt{Stan} to fit SSOMs, MSOMs, or IOMs.
+While these programming languages are incredibly flexible for defining specialized models, they are often not optimized for efficient computation involving dense covariance matrices and may pose a steep learning curve for novice users.